eat-correctly/mullvad-allow-k8s/README.md

 Mullvad will clear firewall rules when reconnecting, so it's important to monitor Mullvad and re-apply these rules whenever that happens.

 ## Instructions
-Set `ALLOWED_ADDRESSES` in ./mullvad-allow-coredns.py to those that fit your Kubernetes cluster.
+Set `ALLOWED_ADDRESSES` in ./mullvad-allow-coredns.py to those that fit the service and pod networks on your Kubernetes cluster.

 Then run:
 ```shell